 Hypercalcemia can be produced by a variety of disorders, but primary hyperparathyroidism and malignancy account for most cases (see "Etiology of hypercalcemia").
 It may be associated with a spectrum of clinical manifestations (table 1), ranging from few (if any) symptoms if the hypercalcemia is mild and/or chronic to obtundation and coma if it is severe and/or acute .
 The symptoms and signs associated with hypercalcemia are typically independent of the etiology .

 A number of mild neuropsychiatric disturbances have been associated with hypercalcemia, mostly in patients with primary hyperparathyroidism.
 The most common symptoms have been anxiety, depression, and cognitive dysfunction.
 Improvement in some or all of these symptoms has been described after correction of the hyperparathyroidism, but these reports are of uncontrolled cases and therefore difficult to evaluate.
 (See "Primary hyperparathyroidism: Clinical manifestations", section on 'Neuropsychiatric disturbances' and "Primary hyperparathyroidism: Management", section on 'Neuropsychiatric'.)

 More severe symptoms, including lethargy, confusion, stupor, and coma may occur in patients with severe hypercalcemia (calcium >14 mg/dL [3.5 mmol/L]) from any cause .
-These symptoms are more likely to occur in the elderly and in those with rapidly rising calcium concentrations [2,3].
+These symptoms are more likely to occur in older adults and in those with rapidly rising calcium concentrations [2,3].

 - Shane, E, Dinaz, I. Hypercalcemia: Pathogenesis, clinical manifestations, differential diagnosis, and managment.
 In: Favus, MJ, ed.
 Primer on the metabolic bone diseases and disorders of mineral metabolism.
 Sixth ed.
 Philadelphia: Lippincott, Williams, and Wilkins.
 2006; 26:176.